-A product of the CA Essentials for Childhood Initiative, the Yolo County Data Dashboard contains 23 select indicators of child adversity, health and well-being, utilizing data available on kidsdata.org .
-For more information about this project please go here.
+A product of the Essentials for Childhood Initiative (EfC), the Child Adversity and Well-Being Dashboards contain indicators of child adversity, health and well-being utilizing data available on kidsdata.org.
+For more information about the dashboards, please refer to the California Data Dashboards page.

 The Yolo County Data Dashboard contains select indicators of child adversity and well-being.
 The dashboard is a product of the Shared Data and Outcomes Workgroup of the California Essentials for Childhood (EfC) Initiative, a CDC-funded child maltreatment prevention project hosted by the California Departments of Public Health and Social Services.
 These twenty-three indicators reflect the vision and mission of the EfC initiative to create safe, stable nurturing relationships and environments, and to serve as a set of shared metrics for this collective impact project.
 The Workgroup identified multiple criteria for indicator selection using a life course framework and a social determinants perspective.